There are many books about leadership, and advice is plentiful.

 There are books from military leaders, business leaders, religious leaders and almost any walk of life.

 The people that capture my attention the most are those who have significant business experience.
 Those who have seen success but also experience failure.
 The people who know that despite all the books in the world, there are no cookie cutters!

-I believe that many people are enamored with the prospect of leadership, but it is usually far tougher than they expect and their willingness to pay their dues is often questionable.
+I believe that many people are enamored with the prospect of leadership, but it is very often far tougher than they expect and their willingness to pay their dues is often questionable.

-The type of traits that I would value in leaders might look like this:
+The type of traits that I value in leaders looks like this:

 1. They make things happen ... they make decisions, they find a way, they move towards a goal!

 2. They lead by example ... they do not use the phrase, "Do as as I say, not as I do!"
 They are authentic.

 3. They treat everyone equitably ... they don't play favorites, they build a team culture and they are humble.

 4. They strive for continuous improvement ... they want to grow their organizations, to get better at what they do.